-The focus is on the individual in many track and field sports.
-But even though kids are only competing against their own best time, they’re still part of a team.
+In many track and field sports, the focus is on the individual.
+But even though kids are only competing against their own best time, they’re still part of a larger team.
 That can be a win-win situation for kids with

-social skills issues.
-They don’t have to interact with other kids during competition, but still have an opportunity to make friends and socialize.
-If kids want to have a little more interaction on the track, they can run a relay race.
+.
+They don’t have to interact with other kids during competition, but they still have an opportunity to make friends and hang out as part of a group.
+Swimming is another sport that shares these qualities.

 Yoga isn’t so much a “sport” as a physical activity.
-But it creates a positive mind-body connection that can help with social challenges.
-Yoga can be very calming.
-At the same time, it helps kids work on balance, flexibility and
+But it creates a positive mind-body connection, helps build self-esteem, and improves confidence.
+All of this can help with social challenges.
+Yoga can also be calming.
+At the same time, it helps kids work on balance, flexibility, and

-Racquet sports are easy for a child with social skills issues to jump right into and enjoy.
-They don’t have complex rules and don’t require working within a team.
-Group classes can provide a chance to work on social skills as well as tennis skills.
+Racquet sports are easy for a child who has trouble socially.
+They don’t have complex rules and don’t require working within a team, so kids can jump right in and enjoy.
+Group classes provide a chance to work on social skills as well as tennis.
 But the main focus is on the instructor, not other kids.
-And when it comes to matches, kids can play singles—or doubles, if they want bit more social interaction and teamwork.
+And when it comes to actual matches, kids can play singles—or doubles, if they want a bit more social interaction and teamwork.

 Martial arts are a good choice for kids who struggle with social skills.
-Like yoga and wrestling, they’re individual sports that don’t involve a lot of interaction and teamwork.
-Martial arts, including karate and tae kwon do, offer many benefits to kids with learning and thinking differences.
+Like yoga and even wrestling, they’re individual sports that don’t involve a lot of interaction and teamwork.
+Martial arts, including karate and tae kwon do, offer many benefits for kids who learn and think differently.
 They build

-self-control and concentration.
-Most important, they teach respect for others.
-Having to bow to your opponent and wait for commands can translate into stronger social skills outside of martial arts class.
+, and concentration.
+Most importantly, they teach respect for others.
+Having to bow to your opponent and wait for commands can build social skills that can be used outside of martial arts class.

 Team Sports Your Child Really Wants to Try

-Kids with social skills issues may not do as well in sports that require a lot of close teamwork.
-That includes games like soccer, hockey and basketball.
-But if your child wants to do a team sport and you find a good coach who is mindful of her social skills issues, you may want to let her try it.
-With enough motivation she may be able to shine as both an athlete and a team player!
+Kids who struggle socially may not do as well in sports that require a lot of close teamwork.
+These sports include games like soccer, hockey, and basketball.
+But if your child really wants to do a team sport—and you find a good coach who is mindful of your child’s unique social issues—there can be a huge upside.
+With enough motivation, kids can thrive and shine both as athletes and as team players.